All the development knowledge A to Z for non-developers to survive in IT companies

 Third, we provide a collection of materials with detailed explanations and code examples that form the core of all lectures.

-This is a review left for the last lecture, a real introductory all-in-one development class for non-majors and A to Z of all development knowledge to survive in an IT company .
+This is a review of the last lecture, a real introductory all-in-one development class for non-majors and an A to Z of all development knowledge needed to survive in an IT company .

 Q. I'm new to development.
 Can I listen to this?

-Unfortunately, the target audience for this course must be familiar with one programming language.
-It is also recommended for those who have experience in using classes to carry out at least one toy project.
+Unfortunately, this course requires proficiency in one programming language.
+It's also recommended for those who have experience working on at least one toy project using classes.

 Q. I don't know much about Python.
 Is that okay?